 Step 1: Prepare the door

-Before starting the project, unscrew the door where you'll install the flap from its hinges and lay it on a table or saw horses (if you have these around).
+Before starting the project, unscrew the door from its hinges and lay it on a table or saw horses (if you have these around).
 This is to help you cut and place the cat door precisely where you need it and allow you to work on this project comfortably at standing height.

 Step 2: Get measuring

 Using a measuring tape, measure the height of the cat's belly from the ground to its stomach.
-This is how high the cat flap needs to be from the bottom of the door.
+This is how high the cat door needs to be from the bottom of the door.

-Measure the flap to find its centre point.
+Measure the door to find its centre point.
 Start by marking 12 inches up from the floor at the centre point on the interior and exterior sides of the door.